About Achievements Groups:

 Prerequisite skills for some groups begin with the ability to use basic gestures for communication and engage briefly with adults, and may extend to the use of conversational turn-taking and initiation of peer interaction for others.
 Listed below are just a few of the skills that may be targeted during groups:

 - Play skills (functional, multi-step play, parallel, cooperative and pretend play, games with rules)

 - Learning readiness skills (sitting, attending, following directions, etc.)

-- Expanding communication functions (greetings, requesting, commenting, asking questions, requesting assistance, etc.) and means (sign, picture exchange, verbalization, etc.)
+- Expanding communication functions (greetings, requesting, commenting, asking questions, requesting assistance, etc.) and means (sign, voice output device, picture exchange, verbalization, etc.)

-- Social/pragmatic skills (eye contact, gaining attention, appropriate protesting, etc.)
+- Social/pragmatic skills (gaining attention, appropriate protesting, etc.)

 - Receptive and expressive language skills